EoghannIrving/echo_journal/ROADMAP.md

 - Support for optional filtering: “Show entries with movies/TV” ✅ Completed
 - Reuse Jellyfin API setup already in use for music enrichment ✅ Completed
 - Add “Today I watched…” or “This story reminded me of…” prompts if media exists
+- Refine how music is displayed, maybe highlight a song with an album picture.

 ## Phase 6: Insight, Patterning, and Personalization (planned)
 - Filter archive view by mood, energy, tags